Novel scaling limits for critical inhomogeneous random graphs: Introduction

 \section{Introduction}

 The critical behavior of random graphs has received tremendous attention in the past decades.
-The simplest example of a random graph is the Erd\H{o}s-R\'enyi random graph, for which its critical nature is by now well established (see e.g., the monographs \cite{Aldo97,AloSpe00,Boll01,Durr06,JanLucRuc00} and the references therein).
-In the past years, many examples of real-world networks have been found where the degrees are highly variable and heavy-tailed, unlike the degrees in the Erd\H{o}s-R\'enyi random graph, which instead are extremely light-tailed.
+The simplest example of a random graph is the Erd\H{o}s--R\'enyi random graph, whose critical regime has been intensely explored (see, e.g., \cite{Aldo97,AloSpe00,Boll01,Durr06,JanLucRuc00} and the references therein).
+In the past few years, many examples of real-world networks have been found where the degrees are highly variable and heavy tailed, unlike the degrees in the Erd\H{o}s--R\'enyi random graph, which instead are extremely light tailed.
 As a result, there has been a concerted effort to define and analyze models for such real-world networks.
-See e.g., \cite{AlbBar02,DorMen02, Newm03a} for major reviews of real-world networks and models for them.
+See, for example,~\cite{AlbBar02,DorMen02,Newm03a} for major reviews of real-world networks and models for them.

-In this paper, we study how \emph{inhomogeneity} in the random graph model changes the critical nature of the random graph.
-In our model, the vertices have a \emph{weight} associated to them, and the weight of a vertex moderates its degree.
+In this paper, we study how \textit{inhomogeneity} in the random graph model changes the critical regime of the random graph.
+In our model, the vertices have a \textit{weight} associated to them, and the weight of a vertex moderates its degree.
 Therefore, by choosing these weights appropriately, we can generate random graphs with highly variable degrees.
-For our class of random graphs, it is shown in \cite[Theorem 1.1]{Hofs09a} that when the weights do not vary too much, the critical behavior is similar to the one in the Erd\H{o}s-R\'enyi random graph.
-See in particular the recent works \cite{BhaHofLee09a,Turo09}, where it was shown that if the degrees have finite \emph{third} moment, then the scaling limit for the largest critical components in the critical window are essentially the same as for the Erd\H{o}s-R\'enyi random graph, as identified by Aldous in \cite{Aldo97}.
+For our class of random graphs, it is shown in~\cite{Hofs09a}, Theorem 1.1, that when the weights do not vary too much, the critical behavior is similar to the one in the Erd\H{o}s--R\'enyi random graph.
+See in particular the recent works~\cite{BhaHofLee09a,Turo09}, where it was shown that if the degrees have finite \textit{third} moment, then the scaling limit for the largest critical components in the critical window are essentially the same as for the Erd\H{o}s--R\'enyi random graph, as identified by Aldous in~\cite{Aldo97}.